awsdocs/aws-control-tower-guide/doc_source/roles-how.md

 ## Programmatic roles and trust relationships for the AWS Control Tower audit account<a name="stacksets-and-roles"></a>

-You can log into the audit account to review other accounts programmatically\.
+You can sign into the audit account and assume a role to review other accounts programmatically\.
 The audit account does not allow you to log in to other accounts manually\.

 The audit account gives you programmatic access to other accounts, by means of some roles that are granted to AWS Lambda functions only\.
 For security purposes, these roles have *trust relationships* with other roles, which means that the conditions under which the roles can be utilized are strictly defined\.